-During a sightseeing trip to Europe in 1960, Grist auditioned for the Opernahaus Köln, and was immediately offered her European debut singing the Queen of the Night in Mozart’s Die Zauberflöte.
+During a sightseeing trip to Europe in 1960, Grist auditioned for the Opernahaus Köln in Germany, and was immediately offered her European debut singing the Queen of the Night in Mozart’s Die Zauberflöte.

-She then became the first African American woman to become a permanent member of the Zurich Opera, 1960-1966.
-This led to debuts at the Royal Opera House, Covent Garden, and Glyndebourne Festival Opera, in the United Kingdom, and at the Vienna State Opera where she performed through twenty-five consecutive seasons.
+She then became the first African American woman to become a permanent member of the Zurich Opera, 1960-1966 in Switzerland.
+This led to debuts at the Royal Opera House, Covent Garden, and Glyndebourne Festival Opera, in all in Great Britain, and at the Vienna State Opera in Austria where she performed through twenty-five consecutive seasons.
 In 1963 she first appeared with the San Francisco Opera, and continued through twelve seasons with that company.
 Grist debuted at the Metropolitan in 1966, singing there throughout twelve years.
 Her singing career has encompassed every major soprano role in opera repertoire.
 Through the years Grist has also performed concert works by classical and contemporary composers with major orchestras and conductors.

-In 1991 Grist ended her operatic career at De Nederlanse Oper Amsterdam in the one-woman tour de force Neither
+In 1991 Grist ended her operatic career at De Nederlanse Oper Amsterdam in thye Netherlands in the one-woman tour de force Neither

 by Morton Feldman/Samuel Beckett.
 In 2007 she joined the original cast in a 50th anniversary celebration of “West Side Story,” singing “Somewhere,” the song that showcased her early beginnings in the musical world.
 Her awards include a Legacy Award from the American Opera Association, in 2001, a Lifetime Achievement Award from the Licia Albenese Foundation, 2003, and awards from Queens College.

 As Professor of Voice, Grist taught at the School of Music, Indiana University, Bloomington, Indiana and in Munich.
-She has been on numerous international juries and her Master Classes have been held in Santa Fe, New York, San Francisco, Zurich, and Madrid.
+She has been on numerous international juries and her Master Classes have been held in Santa Fe, New York, San Francisco, Zurich, and Madrid, Spain.